harelba/q/QSQL-NOTES.md

 Users which for some reason still use q's main source code file directly and use python 2 would need to stay with the latest 2.0.19 release.
 In some next version, q's code structure is going to change significantly anyway in order to become a standard python module, so using the main source code file directly would not be possible.

 If you are such a user, and this decision hurts you considerably, please ping me.

-# Installation of the new beta release
-For now, only Linux RPM, DEB, Mac OSX and Windows are supported.
-Packages for additional Linux Distros will be added later (it should be rather easy now, due to the use of `fpm`).

-The beta OSX version is not in `brew` yet, you'll need to take the `macos-q` executable, put it in your filesystem and `chmod +x` it.

-Note: For some reason showing the q manual (`man q`) does not work for Debian, even though it's packaged in the DEB file.
-I'll get around to fixing it later.
-If you have any thoughts about this, please drop me a line.

-Download the relevant files directly from [The Beta Release Assets](https://github.com/harelba/q/releases/tag/v3.1.1-beta).